kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 #### wait-and-switch-domain

-This command is for using after the kcp server has been launched.
+This command is for using after the space provider's server has been launched.
-Since the `kcp start` command really means `kcp run`, all usage of that server has to be done by concurrent processes.
-The `wait-and-switch-domain` command bundles two things: waiting for the kcp server to start handling kubectl requests, and making an alternate kubeconfig file for a set of clients to use.
+The `wait-and-switch-domain` command bundles two things: waiting for the space provider's server to start handling kubectl requests, and making an alternate kubeconfig file for a set of clients to use.
 This command is pointed at an existing kubeconfig file and reads it but does not write it; the alternate config file is written (its directory must already exist and